- About Us

 1. Written Examination

 The Faculty of Law will not hold a written examination but requires applicants to take a SAT test consisting of three parts: Math, Critical Reading, and Writing.
 When registering for the SAT, you must request that your scores be sent to our Program, institution code 7420.
 Please click here to find out how to send SAT scores to us.
-You must ensure that the SAT score is delivered to the Office of International Programs by 23 February 2017.
-Scores of a SAT test which is taken before 15 February 2015 will NOT be accepted.
+You must ensure that the SAT score is delivered to the Office of International Programs.

 The Selection Committee will only consider applicants who achieve the following minimum scores: